Beyond Breakfast Cereal: Healthy Options to Start your Day!

 Gluten-Free Raspberry Coconut Waffles

-Going on a gluten-free and dairy-free diet doesn’t mean you need to give up your favorite breakfast foods, you just need to switch out the ingredients you are using!
+Going on a gluten-free and dairy-free diet doesn’t mean you need to give up your favorite foods, you just need to switch out the ingredients you are using!
 This gluten-free waffle recipe is easy enough to make as long as you have a few basic ingredients on hand.
 Try making a double batch on the weekend and freeze the extras to have on hand for quick breakfasts during the week.
+Children can use a toaster oven to reheat frozen waffles for breakfasts or after-school snacks.

 Read More